SilverLineFramework/mosquitto-broker/readme.md

 ## Quick start

-Server can be started with a basic configuration:
+Server can be started like so:

-    mosquitto
+    mosquitto -c <file>.cfg

 Then use `mosquitto_sub` to subscribe to a topic: